topmonks/defi-puzzle/README.md

 Timelock:
 * Required for fixed-term futures
-* Token bundles can be timelocked, adding a fixed-term maturity to the resulting financial product
+* Token bundles can be timelocked, adding a maturity to the resulting financial product

 ## Short Tokens ELI5
 What are they?